-For EPA Certification testing, wood logs were 16 $\pm$ 1 inches long and the specie used was hard maple.
+For EPA Certification testing, wood logs were $16 \pm 1$ inches long and the specie used was hard maple.

-2.4.1 Air Control
+2.4.1 Air control

 The air control is located underneath the ash shelf.
-To open the air control, pull the air control handle completely to the left (High).
+To open the air control, push the air control handle completely to the left (High).
 This will increase the burn rate.
 To close the air control, push the air control handle completely to the right (Low).
 This will decrease the burn rate.